-Death toll climbs as heavy rains hammer southern Japan
+48 dead as heavy rainfall hammers southern Japan

 The Japanese government set up an emergency office, designed for crises such as major earthquakes.

-A residential area in Okayama prefecture, on the main island of Honshu, was seeped in brown water spreading like a huge lake.

-Some people fled to rooftops and balconies and waved furiously at hovering rescue helicopters.
+Some people have fled to rooftops and balconies and waved furiously at hovering rescue helicopters.
 Military paddle boats were also being used to take people to dry land.

-Okayama prefecture said three people had died, six others were missing and seven were injured, one of them seriously.

-Six homes were destroyed, while nearly 500 were flooded.
-Evacuation orders or advisories were issued to more than 910,000 people, the prefecture said in a statement.